 After having received the manuscript from the reviewers, according to the observations which have been made, the manuscript will be:

 - retransmitted to the author to respond to the reviewers’ observations (when there are minor or moderate observations), and then published;

 - rejected if the reviewers’ observations are important (or if they recommend the rejection of the manuscript);

 The reviewers must check whether the stages of the research presented in the respective manuscripts are in compliance with the world trends, the papers drafted by other authors, their novelty, methodology, the results obtained, etc. (according to the evaluation file);

-The management of the Stomatology Edu Journal Editorial Board, involved in editing the journal, cannot interfere with the acceptance or rejection of any specific manuscript; its task is only to coordinate the manuscripts: to select, distribute to reviewers, respond, etc., but not to decide whether to publish a manuscript or not;
+In Virginia, the management of the Stomatology Edu Journal Editorial Board, involved in editing the journal, cannot interfere with the acceptance or rejection of any specific manuscript; its task is only to coordinate the manuscripts: to select, distribute to reviewers, respond, etc., but not to decide whether to publish a manuscript or not;

 The decision to accept or reject a manuscript is based on the independent reviewers’ decision;